Date and Time Functions

 Returns the quarter of the year for

-, in the range1
+date, in the range1to4.mysql>

 SELECT QUARTER('98-04-01');